opencypher/cypher-for-gremlin/README.md

 1. Run [Docker images](docker)
 2. Start experimenting with Cypher for Gremlin with the [Gremlin Console Cypher plugin](tinkerpop/cypher-gremlin-console-plugin).
 Follow the link for installation and usage instructions.
 3. For API usage take a look at the [Cypher for Gremlin Demo](https://github.com/neueda/cypher-for-gremlin-demo) project.

+## Toolkit

+The toolkit is composed of:

+- [translation](translation): Cypher to Gremlin translation library for Java
+- [tinkerpop/cypher-gremlin-extensions](tinkerpop/cypher-gremlin-extensions): Cypher-specific custom functions and predicates for Gremlin
+- [tinkerpop/cypher-gremlin-server-plugin](tinkerpop/cypher-gremlin-server-plugin): Gremlin Server plugin that enables Cypher query processing (also includes Cypher extensions above)
+- [tinkerpop/cypher-gremlin-console-plugin](tinkerpop/cypher-gremlin-console-plugin): Gremlin Console plugin that enables client-side translation of Cypher queries or communication with a Cypher-enabled Gremlin Server
+- [tinkerpop/cypher-gremlin-server-client](tinkerpop/cypher-gremlin-server-client): Gremlin Server client wrapper that can send Cypher queries to a Cypher-enabled Gremlin Server
+- [tinkerpop/cypher-gremlin-neo4j-driver](tinkerpop/cypher-gremlin-neo4j-driver): Neo4j Java API wrapper for users familiar with Neo4j

 ## Language Support